Loading...

 How to consume coffee with milk and sugar, egg omelet, white bread without glucose spikes

-Replace white bread with whole grain or whole wheat bread as they have a slower effect on blood sugar levels.
+Replace white bread with whole grain or whole wheat bread.
+These alternatives digest more slowly, leading to a steadier rise in blood sugar levels.

-Replace regular milk with unsweetened almond milk or soy milk.
-These alternatives have less impact on blood sugar levels.
+Replace regular milk with unsweetened almond or soy milk in your coffee, as these options have a lower impact on blood sugar levels.

 healthspan-mbl